willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 #### Encryption

 All requests are encrypted using AES-256-CBC-HMAC-SHA256.
-You specify the shared secret key when you [register your workforce integration](#register-your-workforce-integration-in-your-tenant).
+You specify the shared secret key when you [register the workforce integration](#register-the-workforce-integration).

 #### Endpoints

 ##### POST /connect

-When you [register your workforce integration](#register-your-workforce-integration-in-your-tenant), Shifts calls this endpoint to test the connection.
-A success response is returned only if this endpoint returns an HTTP 200 OK response.
+Shifts calls this endpoint to test the connection when you [register the workforce integration](#register-the-workforce-integration).
+A success response is returned only if this endpoint returns an HTTP `200 OK` response.

 ###### Example